GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Job_Categories_byIndustry_2018.md

 		- Utilities) / (Total Civilian employed population 16 years and over)*

 Percentage of population employed in Educations Jobs was calculated as : <br>
-	*Sum of the workers employed in (Educational services) / (Total Civilian employed population 16 years and over)*
+*Sum of the workers employed in Educational services / (Total Civilian employed population 16 years and over)*

 Percentage of population employed in HealthCare Jobs was calculated as : <br>
-	*Sum of the workers employed in (Health care and social assistance) / (Total Civilian employed population 16 years and over)*
+*Sum of the workers employed in Health care and social assistance/ (Total Civilian employed population 16 years and over)*

-Percentage of population employed in Retail Jobs was calculated as :
+Percentage of population employed in Retail Jobs was calculated as : <br>
-    * Sum of the workers employed in (Retail trade) / (Total Civilian employed population 16 years and over)*
+*Sum of the workers employed in Retail trade / (Total Civilian employed population 16 years and over)*

 ### Key Variable and Definitions:
 | Variable | Variable ID in .csv | Description |